devesh-shetty/FastVideo/README.md

 # FastVideo
-Run videos at a higher speed
+FastVideo is a Chrome extension.
+It lets you run videos at a higher speed.